jgosmann/goppy/doc/usage.rst

 .. plot:: pyplots/usage/add.py

-If you would call the :meth:`.OnlineGP.fit` method multiple times, the process would be retrained discarding previous data instead of adding new data.
+If you called the :meth:`.OnlineGP.fit` method multiple times, the process would be retrained discarding previous data instead of adding new data.
 You may also use :meth:`.OnlineGP.add` for the initial training without ever calling :meth:`.OnlineGP.fit`.